 IFRS 17, Insurance Contracts, issued in May 2017, specifies the financial reporting for insurance contracts by an insurer.
-The new standard is effective for annual periods beginning on or after 1 January 2021.
-At its board meeting on 14 November 2018, the IASB tentatively decided to propose an amendment of the IFRS 17 effective date to reporting periods on or after 1 January 2022.
+The new standard is likely to be effective for accounting periods beginning on or after 1 January 2022, following an IASB meeting in December 2019 where a number of changes to IFRS 17 were agreed.
 The standard includes a number of significant changes regarding the measurement and disclosure of insurance contracts both in terms of liability measurement and profit recognition.
-The Company will continue to assess the impact that the new standard will have on its results and the presentation and disclosure requirements.
+The Company will continue to assess the impact that the new standard will have on its results and its presentation and disclosure requirements.

 IFRS 9, Financial Instruments: Classification and Measurement, is effective for annual periods beginning on or after 1 January 2018.
 The amendments to IFRS 4 Insurance Contracts, issued in 2016, provide a temporary exemption from applying IFRS 9.
 The Company qualifies for, and has elected to apply, the temporary exemption available to companies whose predominant activity is to issue insurance contracts.
 The exemption lasts until accounting periods beginning on or after 1 January 2022, subject to the proposed deferral of IFRS 17 noted above and addresses the accounting consequences of applying IFRS 9 to insurers prior to the adoption of IFRS 17 Insurance Contracts.
 IFRS 9 introduces new classification and measurement requirements for financial instruments, an expected credit loss impairment model that replaces the IAS 39 incurred loss model and new hedge accounting requirements.
-Applying the new requirements of IFRS 9, the Company currently anticipates that all investments held by the Company will be classified as at FVTPL (mandatory), because they are managed on a fair value basis.
-As a result all investments currently disclosed in Note 9 as AFS will be reclassified as at FVTPL (mandatory) with changes in unrealised gains (losses) currently recorded within the other of comprehensive (loss) income to be reclassified and recorded within net investment income in profit or (loss).
-The reclassification from AFS to FVTPL (mandatory) will not result in a change in the carrying value of the investments disclosed in Note 9 of the financial statements.
-Further implications from the change in classification from AFS to FVTPL (mandatory) will be that balances within accumulated other comprehensive income (loss) will be reclassified to retained earnings on the date of transition.
+Applying the new requirements of IFRS 9, the Company currently anticipates that all investments held by the Company will be classified as at FVTPL mandatory, because they are managed on a fair value basis.
+As a result all investments currently disclosed in Note 9 as AFS will be reclassified as at FVTPL mandatory with changes in unrealised gains (losses) currently recorded within the other of comprehensive (loss) income to be reclassified and recorded within net investment income in profit or loss.
+The reclassification from AFS to FVTPL mandatory will not result in a change in the carrying value of the investments disclosed in Note 9 of the financial statements.
+The change in classification from AFS to FVTPL mandatory will result in balances within accumulated other comprehensive income (loss) being reclassified to retained earnings on the date of transition.